code-for-venezuela/2019-april-codeathon/challenges/MPV-INF/README.md

 #### 1. **Data Ingestion Pipeline**

-Create a data pipeline that would keep ingesting these tweets and that can potentially use twitter premium APIs to keep an up to date stream of [#ServicioPublico](https://twitter.com/hashtag/ServicioP%C3%BAblico?src=hash) tweets.
+Create a data pipeline that would keep ingesting these tweets and that can potentially use Twitter premium APIs to keep an up to date stream of [#ServicioPublico](https://twitter.com/hashtag/ServicioP%C3%BAblico?src=hash) tweets.

-#### 2. Enrich the data set
+#### 2. Data set enrichment

-The data in it's current state, does not have enough information to create predictive models.
-We need to extend it.
-Some ideas in this direction:
+The data in its current state does not have enough information to create predictive models, we need to extend it.
+Here are some ideas in this direction:
-* **NLP analysis**: build a tool/pipeline that, given the data from twitter, can understand whether a specific tweet is requesting a specific medicine so that identical medicines can be grouped together.
+* **NLP analysis**: Build a tool/pipeline that, given the data from Twitter, can understand whether a specific tweet is requesting a specific medicine so that identical medicines can be grouped together.
 This would require using NLP on tweets in Spanish.
-* **Geolocate the Tweet**: At the moment, tweets don't the geolocation.
-Could you find ways to get this information (e.g querying tweeter API?)
+* **Geolocate the Tweet**: At the moment, tweets do not have geolocation data.
+Can you find ways to get this information (e.g querying Twitter API, inferring location by detecting locations or users, etc)
-* **Medicine to disease mapping**: Once we get medicine information, we will need to create training data set that maps those tweets to diseases that are cured with those medicines.
+* **Medicine to disease mapping**: Once we get information about medicines in a tweet, we will need to create training data set that maps those tweets to diseases that are cured with those medicines.

 #### 3. **Data Visualization**

-Visualize the data given to see whether some patterns emerge over time.
-For example, which medicines are requested more often during specific times.
+Visualize the data given to see whether some patterns emerge over time, for example, which medicines are requested more often during specific times.

 #### 4. Predictive Models

-Once the data is curated and traditional ML techniques can be apply on it, the ultimate goal of this project is to create predictive models that using tweeter data to:
+Once the data is curated and traditional ML techniques can be applied to it, the ultimate goal of this project is to create predictive models that using Twitter data to:

 1. Detect epidemic outbreaks.
 2. Identify where a particular medicine is needed in the country.